simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-02-22
+<br />**Date image released:**  2025-02-23
-<br />**This image is owned by:**  Vincenzo Mirabella
-<br />**Title of the image:**  Rima Hyginus
+<br />**Title of the image:**  Saturn in Infrared from Cassini
-<br />**Description for the image:**  Rima Hyginus is a spectacular fissure, some 220 kilometers long, found near the center of the lunar near side.
-Easy to spot in telescopic views of the Moon, it stretches top left to bottom right across this lunar closeup.
-The image was made with exaggerated colors that reflect the mineral composition of the lunar soil.
-Hyginus crater lies near the center of the narrow lunar surface groove.
-About 10 kilometers in diameter, the low-walled crater is a volcanic caldera, one of the larger non-impact craters on the lunar surface.
-Dotted with small pits formed by surface collapse, Hyginus rima itself was likely created by stresses due to internal magma upwelling and collapse along a long surface fault.
-The intriguing region was a candidate landing site for the canceled Apollo 19 mission.
+<br />**Description for the image:**  Saturn looks slightly different in infrared light.
+Bands of clouds show great structure, including long stretching storms.
+Also quite striking in infrared is the unusual hexagonal cloud pattern surrounding Saturn's North Pole.
+Each side of the dark hexagon spans roughly the width of our Earth.
+The hexagon's existence was not predicted, and its origin and likely stability remain a topics of research.
+Saturn's famous rings circle the planet and cast shadows below the equator.
+The featured image was taken by the robotic Cassini spacecraft in 2014 in several infrared colors.
+In 2017 September, the Cassini mission was brought to a dramatic conclusion when the spacecraft was  directed to dive into the ringed giant.
+Your Sky Surprise: What picture did APOD feature on your birthday? (post 1995)
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/20250205_rima_hyginus_mirabella_1500px.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/SaturnIR_CassiniKakitsev_1024.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).